The End of the Tour: Critical response

 In his review for Rolling Stone, Peter Travers called the film "riveting" and "mesmerizing", writing "As the details accumulate, so does the power of the film, an illuminating meditation on art and life ...
 That's what makes the movie, elevated by two extraordinary actors, an exhilarating gift."
 In her review for Slate, Dana Stevens called the film, "A movie of ideas that contains actual ideas", writing "I greatly enjoyed it."

 In his review for Cut Print Film, Josh Oakley awarded the film a perfect "10/10", calling it "one of the best films of the year", and stating "The End of the Tour presents, with ample evidence, Wallace as a figure who could never fill the holes of loneliness with the spackle of acclaim."
 In his review for the Chicago Sun-Times, Richard Roeper awarded the film four out of four stars, calling it "brilliant ... this is one of the best movies of the year".

 In his review for the Minnesota Star Tribune, Colin Covert gave the film four out of four, writing, "Simply put, it is a masterwork."

 Wallace's literary estate was not approached to participate in the film: it did not give permission for — and ultimately opposed — the film.

-Many friends have also criticised the film.
-Glen Kelly in the Guardian describes it as ‘risible’.
+Many friends have also criticized the film.
+Glenn Kenny in the Guardian describes it as "risible".
 He links to other friends who object to the film and particularly what they see as the banal rendering of the complexity of David Foster Wallace.

-In The Awl Maria Bustillos objects to people objecting.
-She says, ’Any honest effort to discuss, to understand, and to build on the conversation Wallace’s work began should be honored by readers in the spirit of intellectual curiosity and open-heartedness he himself embodied in his short life.’
-She talks about Wallace's ‘candor and brotherliness’, perhaps replicating the banality his friends complain of.
+In an article for The Awl, journalist and critic Maria Bustillos objects to people objecting.
+She wrote, "Any honest effort to discuss, to understand, and to build on the conversation Wallace’s work began should be honored by readers in the spirit of intellectual curiosity and open-heartedness he himself embodied in his short life."
+Bustillos cites Wallace's "candor and brotherliness" as an example for "a whole generation of readers" to, perhaps, follow themselves.

 The film appeared on many critics' lists of the best films of 2015.